wdcunha/ng-fundamentals/README.md

 There are two options when creating form, template-based or model-based(called reactive forms).
 Template-based allows to build completely in HTML template, simple and easy, it works great for simple uses cases, but it has some limitations like when applied to complex forms, with a lot of logic, things like cross fiel validation are more difficult.
 Unit test is another limitation, so it's not possible  to use it in all form and validation logic.
 Model-based allow to build form and put a lot of logic in the component.

 [(NgModel)] (two way binding that is called banana) gives some extra forms-related functionality that can be used instead of simple (input) data binding which allows to be declared in a shortly way, saving to remember everywhere it is used.
 It is commonly used when the field edits existing data and as it is typed in the field, data is updated in the component.
 When there's no this need, it is enough to have one-way data binding (ngModel) and when using it, remember to declare it on the component.
+The name of the field is used to populate the form values and the ngModel is used for binding to properties to component.

 Another thing that handle extra things is (ngSubmit) like preventing the form from submitting to the server.
 It can receive just the data that is interesting and not all data that is available in the form, using the variable name dot value (loginForm.value), and in the method within the component, retrieve the form data the same way (formValues.username and formValues.password).

+NgModelGroup is used as a solution to present nested data like address, city and country within location key in the [event.model](src/app/events/shared/event.model.ts), which is applied in a div tag right before the Location div in the [create event html file](src/app/events/create-event.component.html) that takes the same name of this main field (location) and then the data that is sent now have subfields nested in the location key.

 ## Auth component